Jon Jones (director)

 Jon Jones is a Welsh film and television writer and director working primarily in the United Kingdom and the United States.
-He has directed numerous dramas for British and American television including the award-winning When I'm Sixty-Four (Prix Europa - Best TV Film), The Diary of Anne Frank, Blood Strangers, The Alan Clark Diaries (Director's Guild of Great Britain Best Director), A Very Social Secretary (Broadcast Press Award - Best Film), Northanger Abbey, Zen, Mr Selfridge and Going Postal.
+He has directed numerous television dramas, including the award-winning When I'm Sixty-Four (Prix Europa - Best TV Film), The Diary of Anne Frank, Blood Strangers, The Alan Clark Diaries (Director's Guild of Great Britain Best Director), A Very Social Secretary (Broadcast Press Award - Best Film), and in 2019, his feature film Last Summer won the BAFTA Cymru for best feature film.

-Most recent projects are Lawless for Sky, American Odyssey and Heroes Reborn for NBCUniversal, Legends for Fox21 and Hanna for Amazon Studios.

-In 2019 the feature film Last Summer, directed and written by Jon Jones, won the BAFTA Cymru for best feature film.

 Career

+Early work

 Jonathan Rhys Jones first worked in the film and television industry as a carpenter, building sets for advertisements and pop promos.
 From there he worked his way up the art department in a variety of roles, finishing up as an art director working on a number of BBC dramas and the feature film The Young Americans, before returning to study direction at the National Film and Television School, Beaconsfield.

+Directing

 Upon leaving three years later, his first directing jobs were Edith's Finger, which won the BAFTA Cymru for Best Short Film, and the ITV series Cold Feet, in 2000, with his three episodes receiving an average of 9 million viewers.

 He went on to direct the ITV crime drama Blood Strangers.
 The series was nominated for a Prix Italia television award in 2002.
 He went on to direct The Debt, a two-part British television crime drama film starring Warren Clarke, and Martin Freeman; When I'm Sixty Four, which won the Prix Europa in 2005 for Best Television Film, and The Alan Clark Diaries.
 The Alan Clark Diaries led to work on A Very Social Secretary, which was the launch film of the new UK channel More4.
 It won the Broadcast Press Award that year.

 During 2005 Jones also directed Archangel, a Soviet thriller starring Daniel Craig.
 In 2006, he worked on The Secret Life of Mrs Beeton followed by Northanger Abbey in 2007.

 His next direction job was The Diary of Anne Frank, which was the first production since 1959 to be given permission by the Anne Frank Fonds to use the words of Anne Frank's diary.
 It was made in collaboration with the Anne Frank House.
 He went on to direct Terry Pratchett's Going Postal in 2010, followed by Zen, with each episode reaching over 5 million viewers.